Econometrica, Vol. 74, No. 1 (January, 2006), 283–298

 THE ECONOMETRIC SOCIETY ANNUAL REPORTS REPORT OF THE SECRETARY

 1. Status of Membership and Circulation

 THE FIRST SECTION of this report describes the evolution of the Society’s membership and of the number of institutional subscribers.
-Information is provided on members and subscribers on both a mid-year and end-of-year basis.
+Information is provided on members and subscribers on both a mid-year and an end-of-year basis.
 In each case, circulation is “real,” tied to actual banked receipts of dues and subscription revenue.
 It is exciting in this, my last report, to observe that the membership of the Society has literally exploded over the past two years.

-The latest information available, as of June 30 of the current year and of previous years, is provided in the top half of Table I. The bottom half of Table I reports the final number of paid-up members and subscribers as of the end of 2003 and previous years.
-For any given year prior to 2004, the figures in the bottom half of Table I are larger than in the top half, reflecting those memberships and subscriptions for a given year that are initiated between the middle of that calendar year and the middle of the following calendar year.
+The latest information available, as of June 30 of the current year and of previous years, is provided in the top half of Table I. The bottom half of Table I reports the final number of paid-up members and subscribers as of the end of 2004 and previous years.
+For any given year prior to 2005, the figures in the bottom half of Table I are larger than in the top half, reflecting those memberships and subscriptions for a given year that are initiated between the middle of that calendar year and the middle of the following calendar year.